 Emerging Editorial Photographer of the Year by Australian Commercial & Media Photographer's Association // Trampoline 2010.
-She has been runner up in the Moran Contemporary Photographic Prize.
-She has been a finalist in The National Portrait Prize, The Olive Cotton Portrait Prize and presented at the Australian Centre for Photography.
+Runner up in the Moran Contemporary Photographic Prize, finalist The National Portrait Prize & The Olive Cotton Portrait Prize.

-'The Last Nomad’ was the result of Hannah's expedition across the wild east of Mongolia on horseback, documenting the nomadic culture that exists there.
+'The Last Nomad’, the result of Hannah's expedition across the wild east of Mongolia on horseback, documenting the nomadic culture that exists there.
 The project was shot entirely on film and was featured at the 2013 Reportage Festival Projections as part of VIVID Sydney and as a featured exhibition for Australia's largest Photography festival HeadON.

 Hannah was a guest speaker at the 2014 Look Upstairs, presented by agIdeas in association with Arts Centre Melbourne.
 Bringing together the largest gathering of international and local design and creative leaders ever seen in Australia.
 41 speakers from 20 nations shared their insights and experience on how design is explored, developed and interpreted to achieve some of the world’s most innovative solutions.